RedMadRobot/android-docker-images/README.md

 ## android-sdk

+> [!Note]
-> **Note**
+>
-> You should always align build-tools and compile SDK in your project to match versions used in image, otherwise Android Gradle Plugin will download `build-tools` and `platform` packages in each CI build.
+> You should always align build-tools and compile SDK in your project to match the versions used in image, otherwise Android Gradle Plugin will download `build-tools` and `platform` packages in each CI build.
 >
 > ```kotlin
 > android {